Why 97% of Sales Email Messages With Questions Don't Work

 The Role of Questions

-The role of questions is to serve.
+The role of questions in effective cold email messages is to serve.
 The client!
 In doing so you serve yourself: Clients "qualify-out" themselves.
 Customers will gladly tell you if they're going to purchase, when and why ... if you will kindly not rush it.

 Too often we see questions being used to qualify buyers and/or entrap them.
 Both cause your email messages to fail or under-perform.